FAR-Lab/Interactive-Lab-Hub/Labs/Lab3/readme.md

 ## Part A.  Writing to the Serial Monitor

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**

  The range of analogous values being read should be between 0 VDC and 4.985 VDC, based on the Serial Monitor readings of 0-1020.
 Ideally, (i.e.: if zero or infinite resistance were achievable) the Serial Monitors readings would range from 0 to 1023 (1024 different values, corresponding to a binary resolution of 10 bits).

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

 The analog to digital converter (ADC) on the Arduino has resolution of 10 bits.

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
-Show us your solution.** https://www.youtube.com/watch?v=PgsvFvJrpX8
+Show us your solution.**

+Please find a video my implementation below, along with the Arduino code.

+https://www.youtube.com/watch?v=PgsvFvJrpX8
 /*
 Adafruit Arduino - Lesson 3.
 RGB LED